CS-433/ml-project-1-jaggifanclub/README.md

 ## REPOSITORY CONTENT

 The main file is ***project1.ipynb***.
-It contains the code for the optimization of all six machine learning methods used in the project:
+It contains the code for data visualization and the optimization of all six machine learning methods used in the project:
 - Least-squares
 - Ridge-regression
 - Least-squares GD
 - Least-squares SGD
 - Logistic regression
 - Regularized logistic regression

-An additional notebook called ***data_visualization.ipynb*** shows some early visualization of the parameters and corresponding labels.

 All functions used are divided between 4 python files:
 - ***Implementations.py*** for the principal methods which can be directly seen in the main file (pre-processing, cross-validation, ML methods).